-Consult the "Guidelines for Faculty Participation During QEII Exam" in the Appendix for more information.
+Consult the "Guidelines for Faculty Participation During QEII Exam" in the Appendix for more information, as well as the three options for exam modalities, in-person, remote or hybrid.

 Components of the Exam

-The Oral Exam consists the following elements:
+The Oral Exam consists of the following elements:

 - 1) Student presentation of research in one of the following formats: (20-25 minutes) - a.
-A conference-style presentation, presenting in a shorter, verbal form, the methods and results of the publishable article; - b.
+A conference-style presentation, presenting in a shorter, verbal form, the methods and results of the publishable article. - b.
 OR, a talk, in the form of a research presentation, including the additional visual, auditory, audiovisual, or interactive materials prepared for the research project.